dgerod/rosplan_pytools/README.md

 # rosplan_pytools
 An easier way to hook into [ROSPlan](https://github.com/KCL-Planning/ROSPlan).
-This repository is a spin-off of [rosplan_interface](https://github.com/yochan-lab/rosplan_interface).
+This repository is a derivative work of [rosplan_interface](https://github.com/yochan-lab/rosplan_interface).

 ## How to use
 Somewhere in your code, you have to import and initialize `rosplan`.
 Do the initializing *after* you have initialized rospy.